 TravelingMom Tip: Tea sandwiches are also a common snack in Sri Lanka.
 Sandwiches with cucumber, cheese or egg fillings are easy to find kid-friendly snacks.

 Fresh fruits: It is as a local custom to offer a banana after each meal.
 Sri Lankans are very proud of their variety of bananas and will take every opportunity to describe the value of each type.
-Most common ones are smaller in size compared to their American counterparts.
+These bananas are much smaller in size than the ones you’ll find in American supermarkets.

 Wattalapan: A coconut custard pudding made of coconut milk or condensed milk with its roots in the Sri Lankan Malay community.
 It contains lot of nuts and spices such as cardamom, cloves and nutmeg.

 Caramel pudding: This is the Sri Lankan version of flan, inherited from the Portuguese colonial influence.